Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation

 Melissa Rose Ziemer Scholarship recipient

 We created the Melissa Rose Ziemer Scholarship as a living tribute to our dear friend Melissa.
-She is an incredible singer / songwriter and actress from Vincennes, Indiana.
+She is an incredible singer / songwriter and actress born and raised in Carbondale, Illinois until age 9 then moving to Vincennes, Indiana until age 18.
 Melissa moved to Chicago and played festivals, clubs, private parties and many other venues.
 Melissa is a proud 1991 graduate of Vincennes Lincoln High School.

 "Faith and Leadership" Award recipient